-I am up to my eyeballs in projects…It’s taking all my time so I thought I would give you a little summary so you have an idea of where I have been… I’ll get into specifics as it all wraps up, but sometimes it’s fun to have a peek at the process.
+I am up to my eyeballs in projects…It’s taking all my time lately so I thought I would give you a little summary of it all and you will have an idea of where I have been… I’ll get into specifics as it all wraps up, but sometimes it’s fun to have a peek at the process.

 I am very fortunate that no one is currently living there so I have the freedom to work when I have time.
 Right now, it looks like mostly this:

-Then I have a store I am trying to open with a friend in a little town nearby.
+Then I have the store project I am trying to open with a friend in a little town nearby.
 My friend and business partner, Denise, bought a house that had been recently zoned commercial for us.
 It’s super cute, but really old.
 It’s the third oldest house in town.
-So old that no one is quite certain when it was built but they “think” 1820.
-It has really cool walls filled with bricks (called “nogging”) that were used as insulation.
-It was great to keep warm and bugs and rodents out too back in the day…
+So old that no one is quite certain when it was built, but they “think” 1820.
+German construction means walls filled with bricks (called “nogging”) that were used as insulation.
+Back in “the day”, bricks were great to keep warm and bugs and rodents out too.

 We were excited about opening and then the county permit process ground it all to a screeching halt.
-Hopefully it will all be worked out this week and we can get back to progress.
-In the meantime, we are doing with we can and painting walls.
-Here are a few shots of that:
+Hopefully it will all be worked out this week and we can get back to forward progress.
+In the meantime, we are doing with we can and painting (and sanding) walls for a rustic “time worn” look.

 This is the coffee shop side of the house.
-Isn’t that brick gorgeous?
+Isn’t that brick swoon-worthy?

-This is a view of a bit of the work I’ve been doing on the “Pig” side.
-Painting walls and then undoing all the work I did to give it an aged look.
+This is a view of a bit of the work going on the “Pig” side.
+Painting walls… then undoing all the work I did to give it an aged look.

 I’m also trying my darndest to finish up a kitchen for a client that has had one thing after another go wrong.
-(I’ll post photos on that once I’m done)
+(Remember the Alamo… kitchen)

-Then in my “spare time” I have a friend who I am helping to redo her RV.
+Then in my “spare” time I have a client who I am helping to redo her RV.
 Here are some fun photos of that- we’re not quite finished with any of the pieces we’ve started, but we’re getting there.